-Shawn received a PhD and MA in Cognitive/Experimental Psychology from Ohio State University, with specializations in cognitive engineering, quantitative psychology, and psycholinguistics.
-He previously received a BA in Psychology/Music from Binghamton University (SUNY).
+Shawn received a PhD in Cognitive/Experimental Psychology from The Ohio State University with specializations in cognitive systems engineering, quantitative psychology, and psycholinguistics, and a BA in Psychology and Music from Binghamton University (SUNY).
 He is a member of the Human Factors and Ergonomics Society, the American Psychological Association, the National Defense Industrial Association, and the Cognitive Science Society.

 Halverson, K.C., Yohai, I., Lansey, J., Weil, S., Lande, B., Olguin-Olguin, D., & Demko, M. (2013).
 A Multimodal Approach to Measuring Behavior in Social Interactions.
 Proceedings of the 2013 I/ITSEC Conference.
 Orlando, FL.

 Weil, S.A., Foster, P., Freeman, J., Carley, K., Diesner, J., Franz, T., Cooke, N., Shope, S., & Gorman, J. (2008).
 Converging approaches to automated communications-based assessment of team situation awareness.
 In Letsky, M. & Warner, N. (Eds.), Macrocognition in Teams: Theories and Methodologies.
 Ashgate Publishing Ltd, Gower House, Croft Road, Aldershot, Hants, GU11 3HR, U.K.

 Freeman, J., MacMillan, J., Haimson, C., Weil, S.A., Stacy, W., & Diedrich, F. J. (2006).
 Strategies and studies in game-based training.
 Proceedings of the Society for Applied Learning Technologies, Orlando, FL.